 Device type

-The brain pacemaker is the main cost driver, priced between $20,000 and $50,000.
-Rechargeable models last up to 15 years, while non-rechargeable models need replacement every 3–5 years, adding to future DBS battery costs.
+The brain pacemaker is the main cost driver.
+On the US market it runs roughly $20,000 to $50,000.
+Abroad it is bundled into the lower total prices shown above.
+Rechargeable models last up to 15 years, while non-rechargeable models need replacement every 3 – 5 years, adding to future DBS battery costs.

 Leading manufacturers include Medtronic, Boston Scientific, and Abbott.